O.J. Simpson was "chilling" on the couch drinking beer, watching TV 2 weeks before he died, lawyer says

 "Of course he chose golf," LaVergne told The Associated Press in an interview.
 "He was an absolute golf fanatic."

-A post the following day from Simpson's family on X, formerly Twitter, said Simpson "succumbed to his battle with cancer" while "surrounded by his children and grandchildren."
+A post on April 11 from Simpson's family on X, formerly Twitter, said Simpson "succumbed to his battle with cancer" while "surrounded by his children and grandchildren."
 However, LaVergne said Tuesday just one person was with Simpson when he died, identified by the attorney only as "a close family member."
 He declined to say who it was.

 "You have to remember that they've shared O.J. with the world their entire lives," the attorney said of Simpson's surviving adult children of his first marriage — Arnelle Simpson, now 55, and Jason Simpson, 53 — and the children Simpson had with ex-wife Nicole Brown Simpson before she was killed in 1994: Sydney Simpson, 38, and Justin Simpson, 35.
 The family social media post asked "during this time of transition" for "privacy and grace."